Sao Shwe Thaik

 Shan Chiefs at 1903 Delhi Durbar

-The 1903 Delhi Durbar marked the accession of King Edward and Queen Alexandra as the Emperor and Empress of India and was presided by the then Viceroy Lord Curzon and attended by hundreds of Indian princes.
-The Saophas of Mongpawn and Yawnghwe are to the left.
-The Saopha of Mongpawn, Hkun Ti had been a prime mover behind the Limbin Confederacy (which had rebelled against King Thibaw).
-He was the father of Sao Sam Htun (Counselor for the Frontier Areas,...
+The Delhi Durbar held in 1903 marked the accession of King Edward and Queen Alexandra as the Emperor and Empress of India.
+It was a resplendent affair, presided over by the Viceroy of India, Lord Curzon, and attended by hundreds of Indian princes in all their finery.
+The saopha (hereditary ruler) of Mongpawn and the saopha of Yawnghwe are to the left of the top picture.
+The saopha of Mongpawn, Hkun Ti had been a prime mover behind the Limbin Confederacy...

 Read More